n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ![PHP Error](AoC-2021_Photos/Day_06/2.0_AoC-Day-6_12-23-21-PHP-Error.png)

-We substitute a file query `notafile.txt` and we got a really nice error.
+We substitute a file query `notafile.txt` and we got a nice error.
 We now know a few things:
 - It uses the `PHP` function `include` in the code.
 - The path for `include` is `./usr/lib/php5.2/lib/php` in `/var/www/html/index.php`.